 A remarkable aspect of the study is that we referred to the probability that a given area would be affected by ballistic fallout if a major explosion or a paroxysm occurs.
 In other words, in our analysis we did not consider the areal density of the projectiles.
 In fact, although there is a remarkable record of scientific articles and eyewitness descriptions of the products of major explosions and paroxysms in the past ca. 150 years (Bevilacqua et al., submitted), the number of projectiles per unit area was rarely reported and therefore it is difficult to evaluate.
 Unseen, unnoticed, or fragmental projectiles pose a major challenge to such measurements.
 In practice, witnesses often struggled to provide precise data, meaning that only the largest or most destructive projectiles tend to be reported.

 Estimates of the areal density of ballistics are indeed quite rare and partial.
 Just for the most recent major explosions, a few field surveys locally measured the areal density of clasts, in terms of number of projectiles per meter square.
-They are listed in Supporting Table S1, and the peak densities range from 0.01 - 0.04 to 10 - 15 clasts/m2 at distance of 300 - 500 m from the craters (e.g., Andronico and Pistolesi, 2010; Gurioli et al., 2013; INGV reports summarized in Bevilacqua et al., submitted).
+These estimates are listed in Table S2, and the peak densities range from 0.01 - 0.05 to 10 - 15 clasts/m2 at distance of 300 - 500 m from the craters (e.g., Andronico and Pistolesi, 2010; Gurioli et al., 2013; INGV reports summarized in Bevilacqua et al., submitted).
 Schmid et al. (2025) reported a photogrammetric reconstruction of the ballistic fallout in the most proximal areas of the major explosion of 13 May 2022, identifying 20 scoriaceous bombs and more than 2,000 lithic blocks dispersed less than 250 m from the center of Crater Terrace.
 They did not quantify the areal density of the ballistics, but indicated several patches of continuous cover extending up to ca. 20 m of diameter.

 Similarly, for paroxysms, the most studied event in terms of areal density of projectiles was the event of July 3, 2019.
 Notably, a continuous ballistic deposit was documented up to 350 m in the NE direction from the craters (Giordano and De Astis, 2021), and up to ca. 850 m in the WSW direction (i.e., 500 m a.s.l., Andronico et al., 2021).
 An areal density of 0.25 clasts/m2 was observed 400 m NE from the craters, and one of 0.01 - 0.04 clasts/m2 was observed at ca. 1800 m WSW (i.e., 100 m a.s.l., Andronico et al., 2021).
 In addition, for this paroxysm, detailed information on the areal density towards E was provided in Bisson et al. (2023), from an aerial survey performed six days after the paroxysm.
 In particular, they mapped up to 1.2 clasts per meter square at ca. 350 m from the craters, deemed equivalent to ca. 30% ground cover; they also measured a ground cover over 10% in the upper Rina Grande Area, ca. 500 m from the craters.
 On the W flank, Bevilacqua et al. (2024a) measured a ground cover up to 12% at ca. 900 m from the craters.